carmen-cabrera/latin-mobility-covid/README.md

 # Latin America mobility during COVID-19

 This repository contains the code developed for the study:\
-**"Sustained changes to urban mobility after COVID-19 amplified socio-economic inequalities in Latin America."**
+**"Sustained changes to urban mobility after COVID-19 reinforced socio-economic inequalities in Argentina, Chile and Colombia."**

 The analysis draws on anonymised, aggregated Meta-Facebook mobility data from Argentina, Chile, and Colombia (April 2020–May 2022), examining long-term changes in mobility across socio-economic and rural–urban gradients.